leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 definitionally equal to the result of replacing every occurrence of ``a`` in ``t2`` by ``t1``.

+[chris] is `let` a "construct" or a "command", previously, "def", and "constant" and all those things were called "commands" so why the new terminology "construct" ?
+What is a "construct" ?

+[chris] this definition is overly complicated, the `; t2` part is not necessary to explain `let`.
+Just `let a := b` would be sufficient, the fact that you can then use `a` in subsequent expressions is just a side effect that `let` defines a new named object that can be used in subsequent expressions and you can explain semicolon as a way of separating the `let` command from subsequent expressions, including more `let` commands...

 ```lean

 #check let y := 2 + 2; y * y   -- Nat